Skip to main content

 Pre-Sale Compliance Certificate

-Form 23 issued inside the 90-day window your Geelong property sale needs.
+Form 23 issued inside the 90-day window your Geelong property sale needs — lodged with council same day where compliant.

 Free Re-Inspection